Who can buy a service?

 I am a head teacher; do I have to pay for the service?

-You may be able to access funding through Local Authority SEN or CIC provision or you may directly purchase through your school funds.
+You may be able to access funding through Local Authority SEND or CIC provision or you may directly purchase through your school funds.

 A young person may be receiving a funded service when they join your school roll.